 Fleet Driver Safety Management is all about implementing and sustaining a safe driving culture in a business.
-Of course, the responsibility for safe driving comes down to the employee behind the wheel, but a safe driving program or a fleet safety policy is only as good as the person tasked with ensuring that its guidelines are followed.
+Of course, the responsibility for safe driving comes down to the employee behind the wheel, but a safe driving program or a fleet safety policy is only as good as the person tasked with ensuring that its guidelines are followed, the fleet safety manager.

 Fleet driver safety managers are responsible for educating fleet drivers on safe driving practices in line with a company’s safety policy.
 This could include the implementation of a driver training program.
 That means reinforcing directives that may seem terribly obvious at first (Don’t text or make a call while driving, Don’t eat behind the wheel, etc.), but in our high-pressure world of tight deadlines and mission targets, the obvious often gets forgotten.

 A fleet safety manager has the difficult job of stamping out ingrained impulses and increasing awareness of all the consequences of unsafe driving.
 But it’s not just about getting across the potentially disastrous repercussions of accidents resulting from bad driving habits.
 It’s also about informing employees of the major benefits of safer driving and good driving performance, both for their company and for themselves personally.

 With comprehensive training and enforcement, a fleet driver safety manager or a company’s safety administration can achieve their primary goal of creating and overseeing a safe driver culture in which best practices become second nature to employees when they are behind the wheel.

 What makes a good fleet driver safety manager: The Key Roles